hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 Members of the owners team have full access to every workspace in the organization.
 Additionally, the following tasks can only be performed by organization owners:

 - Creating and deleting teams
+- Inviting users to the organization
-- Managing team membership and organization-level permissions granted to the team
+- Managing team membership and organization-level permissions granted to teams
 - Viewing the full list of teams, both visible and secret
 - Managing [organization settings][]